mmorth/CyStudy/README.md

 # CyStudy
-CyStudy is a study group finder web application.

-During my Sophomore semester in college, I took a semester-long course (COM S 309) where my group created a study group finder web application using AngularJS for the front-end, Django for the back-end, and MySQL for the database.
-The features for this project can be found below:
+During my Sophomore semester in college, I took a semester-long project course (COM S 309) where I was a member of a group of four students who built a web application from scratch.
+This included generating the features, requirements, code, tests, and deployment.

+Our group created a study group finder web application using the Angular front-end framework, the Django back-end framework, and MySQL for the database.
+The features of this project can be found below:

-* User Authentication: This application uses the built-in Django authentication system to authenticate users.
-* Study Groups: This application allows the Student users to create and join a study group.
+User Authentication: This application uses the built-in Django authentication system to authenticate users Study Groups: This application allows Student users to create and join a study group.
 The deletion of a study group is controlled by the Course Admin user.
-Each study group has the following functionality.
+Each study group has the following functionality:
-  * Creating a meeting: A study group meeting can be setup by any Student in the study group.
+Creating a meeting: A study group meeting can be set up by any student in the study group.
 The Google Maps API is used to choose and show the location of the meeting.
-The time, date, and description of the meeting are also input fields.
+The time, date, and description of the meeting are also input.
-  * Real-time Messaging: Django Channels and JavaScript are used to create web sockets to allow for real-time messaging between users in a study group.
-Each study group has their own messaging room.
+Real-time Messaging: Django Channels and JavaScript are used to create web sockets to allow for real-time messaging between users in a study group.
+Each study group has its own messaging room.
-  * Notes Creation: Each study group has a notes section where they can create “sticky notes” style notes.
+Notes Creation: Each study group has a notes section where they can create “sticky notes” style notes.
 These notes can be created and deleted.
-  * Building Identifier: The building identifier allows the user to take a picture of a Iowa State University campus building, and the application will identify which building that is.
-This helps students know where there are on campus.
+Building Identifier: The building identifier allows the user to take a picture of an Iowa State University campus building, and the application will identify that specific building.
+This helps students know where they are on campus.
-* Course Admin and Moderator Functionality: The course admin is in charge of creating and deleting courses.
+Course Admin and Moderator Functionality: The course admin is in charge of creating and deleting courses.
 They also have the ability to delete study groups.
-The Moderator can report and ban Students.
+The Moderator can report and ban students from participating in study groups.
 For this application, I mainly worked on the Django back-end and the MySQL database.
-My code for this project can be found in the server folder under the CyStudy project on my Github.
+During the project, I learned a lot about the software development process.
+I also learned about the difference between front and back end development and how to integrate the two together.
+I also learned more about approaches to learning new frameworks and programming languages by utilizing online resources (tutorials, discussion boards), my group members, and TAs.

 # Installation
 Change to the directory you want to clone this git repository to and clone the repository.